"A" "B" "C", "D", "E", "F", "G", "H", "I", "J", "K", "L", "M",

 "N", "O", "P", "Q", "R", "S", "T", "U", "V", "W", "X", "Y", "Z"

-FLIP-FLOP.
+Flip-Flop.
 A device having two stable states and two input terminals (or types of input signals), each of which corresponds with one of the two states.
 The circuit remains in either state until caused to change to the other state by application of a voltage pulse.
+A device that may assume either one of two reversible, stable states.
 A similar bistable device with an input that allows it to act as a single-stage binary counter.
+The four basic types of Flip Flops include a D Flip Flop, a T flip flop, an RS flip flop and a JK Flip Flop.
+Examples ICs include a 7474 [graphic to right] or a 74174 D Flip Flop.
 Also refer to Multivibrator.

-FLOATING INPUT.
+Floating Input.
 An input pin that is not tied to a supply rail and could float to an invalid logic level.
 An input pin that does not have an internal pull-up or pull-down and requires an external pull-up resistor which is not present.
 An input pin with no defined logic level and will float to any voltage, however most pins slowly drift high.
+An input that is not connected to a source.

-FLUX.
+Flux.
 In electrical or electromagnetic devices, a general term used to designate collectively all the electric or magnetic lines of force in a region.
+The measure of the strength of a field of force in a specific area.
 A solution that removes surface oxides from metals being soldered.

 USAF F-22 Cockpit